 Day 2

-On your first full day, you don’t need to wake up super early.
+On your first full day, you don’t need to wake up super early as it’s your day to enjoy the beach and town.
 Around mid morning, take a boat tour through the estuary in Tamarindo.
-It’s about 2 hours on a boat and around $30 USD per person.
+It’s about 2 hours on a boat and around $45 USD per person.
+You can walk directly to the boats by the Marino Las Baulas National Park entrance on Tamarindo beach to arrange your tour with the boat captains.

-Have lunch after the tour at Eat at Joe’s/Witch’s Rock for typical American bar food or Soda Buffet El Estero for local food.
+Have lunch after the tour at Volcano Brewing Company for typical American bar food or Soda Buffet El Estero for local food.

 After lunch, lay by the beach, swim, tan, have a cold coconut and relax.
 You can also take a surf lesson (around 2 hours, $50 USD per person for a group lesson).
 Then watch the sunset on the beach and relax.

 For dinner, head to Mercadito open food court for a laid back dinner.
-For something a bit nicer/fancier, Pangas, Dragonfly or Agua Salada are excellent options.
+For something a bit nicer/fancier, Pangas, Dragonfly, Naans & Curries or Agua Salada are excellent options.

 Day 3

-If you book a private tour, morning is best for snorkeling.
-Full days are also an option if you want to have the ultimate boating and snorkeling day!
+If you book the private beach hop and snorkeling tour in Playas del Coco, the morning is best for snorkeling.
+Full days are also an option if you want to have the ultimate boating and snorkeling day.

 Day 4 – 7: Monteverde